Vincenzo Fiore Marrese

 View Full-Size Image

-The choice of the linden tree introduces a form of displacement, contrasting the imagined marine context with the physical, urban one.
-While the imagined context is the sea, the linden tree was physically present near where I saw the jaw.
+Introducing the linden tree, I created a form of displacement.
+The linden contrasts the imagined marine context, bringing in a reference to the physical, urban context.
+I imagined the context as a sea.
+The linden tree was physically present near where I saw the jaw.

 9. A Dark Room

-The imaginary and the concrete overlap, creating space for different interpretations.
+I overlapped the imaginary and the concrete, aiming to create a space for different interpretations.

-In this article, I delve deeply into some reflections on the camera obscura: "The Ontological Shift in Fixing an Image from Camera Obscura to Photography."
+I wrote some reflections on the camera obscura in "The Ontological Shift in Fixing an Image from Camera Obscura to Photography."

 10. Deepen the Interplay of Senses